 Shared Reading (10-20 minutes): This is when I read aloud (and have students help me read) a big book, poetry on chart paper, or a story from the basal reading series.
 If students do not all have copies of the text, they sit on the rug so that they can easily see the print.
 We typically read only 2 stories per week during shared reading.
 This is because we read each text multiple times (first time for comprehension and enjoyment, and additional times for teaching points like “Look for a chunk of the word that you know”).
 Shared reading can be used to teach decoding, fluency, vocabulary, and comprehension strategies.

 Guided Reading and Centers (45 minutes): During this block of time, I meet with students for guided reading while the other students work independently.
 In guided reading, I provide students with scaffolding so that they can read texts at their instructional level (slightly harder than what they could read independently).
 The students who are not meeting with me work in literacy centers.
+(Note: your small group reading instruction does NOT always need to be guided reading!
+There’s also value in meeting with a group of kids to work on a reading strategy, or to support them in reading grade-level, rather than instructional-level, text.)

 Reading Workshop Minilesson (10 minutes): I teach a decoding, fluency, or comprehension skill (just one per lesson) that students can practice as they read independently.
 This is a very brief, focused lesson and can easily be combined with shared reading.